 Do you have the support of your nearest and dearest?
-Stress and lack of money can put a strain on any household even without the added pressure of running your own business.
+The pressure and responsibility of running your own business can sometimes result in extra stress and having less time for other things.
 It is best to make sure that your friends and family are 100% behind you before you begin.